About the High School

 In the High School, there is continuuing emphasis on the development of academic skills, social skills and student independence.
 Through community-based instruction, pre-employment transition activities, daily living skills, self-determination and interpersonal skills, sstudents work toward a sucessful transition to meaningful employment, post-secondary education and community life.

 The population being served determines the High School program structure and content.
 Offerings may include curricula geared toward college preparation, in support of a vocational or technical education or emphasizing daily living skills training.
 This programming allows for flexibility and movement within the High School program to best accommodate individual needs.
-A low student-to-staff ratio ensures that individual students receive the attention necessary to benefit fully from his or her program.
+A low student-to-staff ratio ensures that individual students receive the attention necessary to benefit fully from their program.

 The High School offerings include math, reading, science, social studies, language arts, physical education, home arts, computer studies, music, wood shop, keyboarding, library resources, health, art, transition planning and the Program of Adventure-Based Counseling Experiences (PACE).